makrai/notes/li19-speech-db-mental-survey.md

 # Abstract

-* clinical databases in the study of mental disorders is essential to the diagnosis and treatment of patients with mental illness.
-While
+* clinical databases in the study of mental disorders is essential to the diagnosis and treatment of patients with mental illness
-  * unlike text corpora, speech corpora capture tones, emotions, rhythms and
+  * unlike text corpora, speech corpora capture tones, emotions, rhythms
 * we: from online databases and peer-reviewed journals in order to demonstrate
   * worldwide; reports from China; comparison between Chinese and non-Chinese
   * Most of the speech databases were recorded in Europe or the United States